1899 Sewanee Tigers football team: Awards and honors

 W. A. Lambeth of Virginia in the journal Outing and Coach Suter both posted All-Southern teams.
-Included on Suter's All-Southern were: Richard Bolling, Wild Bill Claiborne, Deacon Jones, Rex Kilpatrick, William H. Poole, Diddy Seibels, Ormond Simkins, and Warbler Wilson.
+Included on Suter's All-Southern were: Richard Bolling, Wild Bill Claiborne, Deacon Jones, Rex Kilpatrick, William H. Poole, Ditty Seibels, Ormond Simkins, and Warbler Wilson.
 Wilson was also selected All-Southern by Lambeth.
 Bart Sims made Lambeth's team and was a substitute for Suter.

 Legacy

 By the end of the season, eleven of Sewanee's victories were against SIAA conference rivals, setting the record for the most conference games won in a single season by any team before or since.
 On College Gameday, November 13, 1999, ESPN featured the University of the South with a four-minute segment on the 1899 football team, and CSX Railroad provided a short train ride in Cowan, which was a re-enactment of an early leg of the Sewanee to Texas train ride.

 Several writers and sports personalities consider this Sewanee team one of the greatest football teams ever to play.
+Sportswriter Grantland Rice called the group "the most durable football team I ever saw."
 Former Penn State coach Joe Paterno once said: "While there are some who would swear to the contrary, I did not see the 1899 Sewanee football team play in person.
 Winning five road games in six days, all by shutout scores, has to be one of the most staggering achievements in the history of the sport.
 If the Bowl Championship Series (BCS) had been in effect in 1899, there seems little doubt Sewanee would have played in the title game.
 And they wouldn’t have been done in by any computer ratings."
 Tony Barnhart in Southern Fried Football: The History, Passion and Glory of the Great Southern Game listed Sewanee as his number 1 Southern football team of all-time.
 A 16-team playoff to determine the best team in college football history with winners decided by fan votes was run by the College Football Hall of Fame, called the March of the Gridiron Champions.
 Sewanee, starting at the lowest seed, won the tournament.